NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 docker run -v /:/mnt --rm -it sweettoothinc chroot /mnt sh
 ```

-It starts but I'm not dropped into a shell, I'm dropped into some kind of logging thing.
-Opening up another terminal, I tell the docker binary to point to the forwarded socket and get a shell on the container we just started:
+It starts but I'm not dropped into a shell, I'm dropped into some kind of logging output.
+Opening up another terminal on my host machine, I set the environment variable again to tell the docker binary to point to the forwarded socket and get a shell on the container we just started:

 ```
 kali@kali:~$ docker ps